JoseOmolon/Working-Class-Woz-Self-Learning-Roadmap/README.md

 # Conclusion

 The key to becoming a "working class Woz" is consistent learning and hands-on practice.
-It won't be easy, and there will be setbacks, but with determination,
+It won't be easy, and there will be setbacks, but with determination, you can make steady progress.